beginning of content

 • Symptoms include fever, bone pain, stiffness and swelling.

-• Staphylococcus bacteria is the most common cause of osteomyelitis.
+• Infection with Staphylococcus bacteria is the most common cause of osteomyelitis.

-• Your doctor will diagnose osteomyelitis by doing a physical examination, by referring you for blood tests and sometimes tissue or bone biopsy.
+• Your doctor will diagnose osteomyelitis by doing a physical examination, referring you for blood tests and imaging and sometimes recommending a tissue or bone biopsy.

-• Early treatment with antibiotics and/or surgery can help reduce the chance of permanent bone damage.
+• Early treatment with antibiotics or surgery can help reduce the chance of permanent bone damage.

 What is osteomyelitis?

-If untreated, osteomyelitis can lead to blood poisoning (sepsis) and/or an abscess in the bone.
+Without treatment, osteomyelitis can lead to blood poisoning (sepsis) or an abscess in the bone.
+This in turn can lead to loss of a limb or death.

 What are the symptoms of osteomyelitis?